COR Certification Alberta

-The requirements to qualify for a COR/SECOR are to follow a series of steps to reach a certification.
+The requirements to qualify for COR/SECOR certification involve following a series of steps until certification is achieved.

-The responsibility with the health and safety management must last in the company, the employer must provide new information to its employees, it is necessary that during the implementation of a new system employees are trained about that.
+The commitment to health and safety management must prevail within the company.
+Therefore, the employer must provide new information to employees, and it is necessary for employees to undergo training during the implementation of a new system.

 Learn more about cOR certification required courses